AnwarIbrahimi/S3-Portfolio/Portfolio.md

 Recognition is based on theoretically substantiated awareness of cultural differences and ethical aspects in software engineering.
 Adapt your communication, working, and behavior styles to reflect project stakeholders from different cultures;
 Address one of the standard Programming Ethical Guidelines (e.g., ACM Code of Ethics and Professional Conduct) in your work.

+For this Learing Outcome i will explain the diffrences in the different cultures and how this affects us as a group.

 I have made a personality test for the LO Cultural Differences.
 The result i got is that i am a leader.
 I can see myself being this since i was the group leader in previous semensters and i am the scrummaster this semester.
 As a leader i take initiative in the group.